WSm-77/traffic_light_management/README.md

 #### Testing

-To run all tests navigate to project root directory and use following gradle command:
+To run all tests, navigate to project root directory and use following gradle command:

 ```commandline
 ./gradlew test